-Famous for being a day to shower your significant other with romantic gifts, Valentine’s Day is one of the most celebrated holidays of the year.
-Here we’ve brought together a comprehensive overview of Valentine’s Day industry statistics and trends including shifts in production, employment, consumer sentiment, consumer spending, COVID-19 implications, floristry practices, and floriculture both Globally and in the United States.
-We’ve also detailed the history and origins of Valentine’s Day dating back to Ancient Rome.
+Famous for being a day to shower your significant other with romantic gifts, and send the message “I love you”, Valentine’s Day is one of the most celebrated holidays of the year.
+Here we’ve brought together a comprehensive overview of Valentine’s Day industry statistics and trends, including shifts in production, employment, consumer sentiment, consumer spending, COVID-19 implications, floristry practices, and floriculture both Globally and in the United States.
+We’ve also detailed the history and origins of Valentine’s Day, dating back to Ancient Rome.

 The History & Origins of Valentine’s Day

 The exact origins of Valentine’s Day are still disputed by historians, but the festival seems to have come from Roman times.

 The most commonly believed origin of Valentine’s Day concerns a Roman priest named Valentine.
 In the 3rd Century AD, Rome was ruled by Emperor Claudius II.
 One of Claudius’ decrees was that marriage should be outlawed for young men because it would make them better soldiers.

 This policy was unpopular, so Valentine secretly continued to carry out wedding ceremonies.
 Once Valentine’s defiance was discovered, Claudius sentenced him to death.
 It’s here that things get a bit murky with conflicting legends about the origins of Valentine’s Day.

 According to some traditions, Valentine was imprisoned and fell in love with his jailer’s daughter while the priest was awaiting execution.
 To confess his love for her before he died, Valentine left her a note that ended with “From your Valentine”.

 Other legends claim that Valentine tried to help imprisoned Christians escape from the Romans, but was caught.
 This version of the tale can sometimes be combined with Valentine’s prison romance described above.